lbrealdev/0k-python/python-packaging/tools/packaged.md

-# Packaged: The easiest way to ship python applications
+# Packaged

-// to do
+Packaged: The easiest way to ship python applications.

 ## Sources